 2013 | Women in Mining Education Foundation

 For additional information about MEC Awards’ criteria and to submit a nomination for any category, click here.

 Financial support for the MEC’s educational and awareness programs and activities come from a variety of individuals, organizations, corporations and foundations either by donations or grants.
 All revenue designated for the MEC is used to support the development and dissemination of free educational resources and low-cost supplemental materials.

 The Minerals Education Coalition is able to supply free or very low-cost education materials due to the generosity of our supporters.
 Our annual outreach on the MEC website, at conferences, in publications, at schools, at professional meetings, in community sites, and many other locations is made possible by those listed in the section above.
 Your donation will allow us to continue to reach nearly 50,000 teachers in our database and through their efforts hundreds of thousands of students to understand that mining and minerals are critical to our everyday lives and lifestyles.

 To donate to the MEC, visit our Donations page.

 We invite teachers, geologists, engineers, and others involved with either K-12 education or in the minerals and mining industry to help us develop and review new materials and promote them in the community.
 Whatever your talent, location or available time, the MEC might have a volunteer opportunity for you!
 We need people who are knowledgeable and excited about helping youth and adults learn about minerals and mining in today’s changing world.

 If you are interested in volunteering for a curriculum-related project, please contact MEC Curriculum Coordinator, Rebecca Smith, at email@example.com.

-If you are interested in volunteering for an outreach program such as staffing a MEC booth at a conference or working with local community efforts on behalf of MEC, please contact our MEC Outreach Coordinator, Tanya Kriss, at firstname.lastname@example.org.
+If you are interested in volunteering for an outreach program such as staffing an MEC booth at a conference or working with local community efforts on behalf of MEC, please contact MEC Outreach Coordinator, Akudo Nwokeukwu, at firstname.lastname@example.org.